First Compositions & Musique Concrète

 Experimental approaches in popular music took up the idea of sampling and integrated recorded sounds, using them especially for intro and outro effects.
 Since their pioneering 1967 album Sgt.
 Pepper’s Lonely Hearts Club Band, the Beatles worked with sounds from mammals, birds and insects in almoast all of their albums (Brumm, 1012).
 Other examples for early experiments with sampled material are the The Beach Boys and Pink Floyd.

 Early devices capable of digital sampling are the Fairlight CMI (1979) and the Synclavier II (1980).
-These expensive, bulky devices were already used in various productions.
+These expensive, bulky workstations were already used in various productions.

-The Linn Drum (1982) represents a breakthrough for digital sampling.
-Using 8 bit technique, it offers a set of drum sounds, which can be found in many 1980s pop productions.
+The Linn Drum (1982) represents a milestone in digital sampling.
+Using 8 bit technique, it offers a fixed set of drum samples with a very recognisable sound.
+It can be found in most 1980s pop productions in the charts.

 These were the first affordable devices which allowed the use of custom samples.
 They are essential instruments for the development of Rap music.
 The workflow of these Desktop devices allowed the sampling of vinyl for a use in new rhythmic structures.
 Albums like It Takes a Nation of Millions to Hold Us Back (1988) by Public Enemy rely on this technique as the main sound source (Evans, 2010).